gc3-uzh-ch/gridka-school/tutorial/basic_services.rst

     root@db-node # service mysql restart

-By default Ubuntu 14.04 allows access also from the network.
+By default MySQL allows access also from the network.
 This is a security risk, so you may want to disable it.

 There is a script called ``mysql_secure_installation`` that helps you